-Due to restrictions on travel and for the safety of our employees because of the COVID-19 pandemic, the Company has curtailed operations for the time being.
+Due to restrictions on travel and for the safety of our employees because of the COVID-19 pandemic, the Company has curtailed significant portions of its operations for the time being.
 Most of the geological staff have returned home and in the corporate office where possible staff are working from home.
 We will return to the field and office when it is safe and cost effective to do so; meanwhile we will preserve the cash position of the Company.